ToxicFrog/doom-mods/gzap/doc/design/weapons.md

 if scoped, in every region if not.
 The s-wcap is marked *pending*.

 When doing a weapon update, we:
-- remove all weapons the player is carrying but does not have a-wcaps for
+- remove all weapons the player is carrying but does not have r-wcaps for
-- add all weapons the player has a-wcaps for but is not carrying
+- add all weapons the player has r-wcaps for but is not carrying
-  - we can probably do this directly (`A_GiveInventory`) since we know a-wcaps will not be further replaced
+  - we can probably do this directly (`A_GiveInventory`) since we know r-wcaps will not be further replaced
-  - we may be able to store an actual Weapon actor in the wcap, not just a typename
 - for each pending s-wcap:
   - spawn the corresponding weapon
   - mark the wcap as completed